-Breathe deep: Begin your practice with a few cleansing breaths.
+Begin your practice with a few cleansing breaths.
 Focus and expand your lungs with each inhale to fill your body with fresh air.
-Exhale slowly, imagining your lungs emptying out completely.
-As you breathe deep, your stress levels will fall and you’ll feel more relaxed.
+Exhale slowly, imagining your lungs emptying completely.
+As you breathe deeply, your stress levels will fall and you’ll feel more relaxed.

-Let yourself go: Close your eyes or pick a spot to focus on, and begin your meditation.
-The easiest way is to focus on your breathing or an object, or repeat an affirming mantra.
+Close your eyes or pick a spot to focus on, and begin your meditation.
+The easiest way is to focus on your breathing or an object or repeat an affirming mantra.
 You might also choose to imagine sending healing vibes over your body or to your loved ones.

-End your session with a self-loving thought: When your alarm goes off, take a few deep breaths and exhale, smile, rub your palms together and place them over your eyes, and notice how you feel.
-Thank yourself for taking time out to do this guided morning meditation.
+End your guided morning meditation session with a self-loving thought: When your alarm goes off, take a few deep breaths and exhale, smile, rub your palms together place them over your eyes, and notice how you feel.
+Thank you for taking time out to do this guided morning meditation.
 Stand up carefully, stretch if you feel like it, and drink some water.

 Guided morning meditation for beginners